Market an NFT effectively by applying these tactics to your NFT brand

 A decade ago, we were all introduced to the Nyan Cat GIF.
 As one of the first of its nature, it made a colorful splash on the digital scene.
 To keep it relevant and forever in our hearts, creator Chris Torres created an NFT version of the GIF.
 This NFT sold for over $500,000 on the crypto auction site foundation.
 Beyond that, Chris also held an auction for NFTs of other classic memes like Bad Luck Brian, which sold for over $34,000.

-What this GIF demonstrated is that NFT enthusiasts are willing to pay a premium for exceptional service.
-You can use this knowledge to your advantage by converting your existing content, especially ads and other visuals, into NFTs.
-If you choose to, you can also hold an auction to reach new audiences in the tech industry and raise brand awareness.
+NFT enthusiasts are willing to pay a premium for exceptional service.
+You can use this knowledge to your advantage by converting your existing content, especially ads and other visuals into NFTs.
+If you choose to market an NFT, you can also hold an auction to reach new audiences in the tech industry and raise brand awareness.

 6) Atari

-We are all familiar with Atari.
-The company is responsible for introducing home console gaming to the masses.
-They then proceeded to saturate the gaming industry, nearly putting all their competitors out of business.
+Atari is famous for introducing home console gaming to the masses.
+They have saturated the gaming industry, nearly putting all their competitors out of business.

-However, a series of products failed to live up to the hype and survive multiple ownership changes.
+However, some of its products failed to live up to the hype and survive multiple ownership changes.
 Infogrames Games bought the company in the early 1990s and renamed it Atari SA.
 Their most significant foray into the gaming world was the recently relaunched VCS console.

-Since its relaunch, the company decided to expand its focus to include other industries rather than gaming alone.
-In 2020, Atari gave the green light to create and launch a crypto-based online casino along with its own coin – The Atari Token – and a number of other NFTs.
+Since its relaunch, the company expanded its focus to include other industries rather than gaming alone.
+In 2020, Atari gave the green light to create and launch a crypto-based online casino with its coin – The Atari Token – and several other NFTs.
 The launch of the casino brought the company’s most popular games, including Centipede and Pong back into popularity.
 Their NFTs were 3D models of their games and added a level of exclusivity, with the first ten cartridges created being black and the remaining 100 red.
 They didn’t publicize the personal details of the first buyer of the Centipede NFT.
 However, this token holder received an original Centipede arcade cabinet.

 As Atari has proven, NFTs are a creative and effective way to branch out and reach new audiences.
-Your business doesn’t need to be failing for you to appreciate the power NFTs offer to grow your customer base.
+Your business doesn’t need to be failing for you to appreciate how taking the right steps to market an NFT offers to grow your customer base.

 Conclusion